babarot/dotfiles/README.md

 ### OS X

-When setting up a new Mac, you may want to perform the following tasks.
+When setting up a new Mac, you may want to perform the following tasks mainly.

-- **Install the Xcode Command Line Tools**
+- Install the Xcode Command Line Tools

 	You need to have Xcode or, at the very minimum, the Xcode Command Line Tools, which are available as a much smaller download.

-	The easiest way to install the Xcode Command Line Tools in OSX 10.9+ is to open up a terminal, type `xcode-select --install` and follow the prompts.
+	The easiest way to install the [Xcode Command Line Tools](https://developer.apple.com/downloads) in OSX 10.9+ is to open up a terminal, type `xcode-select --install` and follow the prompts.

-- **Install Homebrew and setup their formulae**
+- Install Homebrew and setup their formulae

 	Since OS X does not have a native package manager that you can use from the command line, [Brew](http://brew.sh) (also known as Homebrew), has filled in.